 Create a long-term study plan.

 To successfully pass the CSET, you'll need to develop a regular practice of studying.
-Don't cram all the information in at the last minute and expect to pass with flying colors.
+Don't cram all the information in at the last minute and expect to pass the examination with flying colors.
 Make studying a part of your daily life, like watching nightly TV or going for a morning run.
 Carve out at least half an hour for studying each day to build and cement the habit.

 Study with the right materials.